NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/IntegratingImfusionAlgorithmsInto3DSlicer/README.md

 The project plan can be broken down into the following concrete objectives:

-Plugin Infrastructure: Creation of Module/Plugin infrastructure for 3D Slicer ()
+1. Plugin Infrastructure: Creation of Module/Plugin infrastructure for 3D Slicer (`qSlicerLoadableModule`)

-Data Interface: Handling and conversion of DataSets ( <-> )
+2. Data Interface: Handling and conversion of DataSets (`vtkImageData` <-> `ImFusion::Data`)

-Algorithm Interface: accessing ImFusion’s list of compatible algorithms
+3. Algorithm Interface: accessing ImFusion’s list of compatible algorithms

-Algorithm Controller Integration: Integration of GUI and Logic for configuring algorithms () into 3D Slicer (, )
+4. Algorithm Controller Integration: Integration of GUI and Logic for configuring algorithms (`ImFusion::AlgorithmController`) into 3D Slicer (`qSlicerAbstractModuleWidget`, `vtkSlicerModuleLogic`)

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-None
+### Plugin Infrastructure
+- Integrate the ImFusionSDK libraries with the Slicer-Extension via CMake.

+### Data Interface
+- Convert from 3D Slicer to ImFusionSDK data representation
+- Convert from ImFusionSDK to 3D Slicer representation

+### Algorithm Interface
+- Access the list of algorithms in the ImFusionSDK
+- Filter by algorithms that are compatible with the loaded/selected data
+- Launch algorithms from 3D Slicer

+### Algorithm Controller Integration
+- Create an example algorithm controller in 3D slicer
+- Auto-generation in Slicer of ImFusion’s default algorithm-controllers

 ## Progress and Next Steps